-Piwigo has a huge amount of available plugins (over 200) and a great collection of themes.
+Piwigo has a huge amount of available plugins (over 500) and a great collection of themes.
 It is also translated in more than 50 languages.
-Its core functions are written in PHP programming language and requires a RDBMS database backend, such as MySQL database.
+Its core functions are written in PHP programming language and require an RDBMS database backend, such as MySQL database.

-An online demo is available for you to try before installing Piwigo on CentOS system.
+An online demo is available for you to try before installing Piwigo on the CentOS system.

 Demo URL: http://piwigo.org/demo/

-- A CentOS 7 Server with Minimal Install
+- A CentOS 7 Server or CentOS 8 with Minimal install.

-In this guide we’ll learn how to install and configure Piwigo image gallery software on top of a LAMP stack in a CentOS 7 VPS server.
+In this guide, we’ll learn how to install and configure Piwigo image gallery software on top of a LAMP stack in a CentOS 8/7 VPS server.

 Setting Up Pre-requirements for Piwigo